 “Figures, you’re crazy.
 I just want one sane person to talk to here.”

 “I’m crazy from you, always pushing me around.
 I’m crazy about mom and dad ignoring me.
-I’m going to crack and go to the loony bin, and it’ll be your fault.”
+So I’m going to crack and go to the loony bin.”

 “Stop cryin’ for yourself.
 You’re so selfish.
 I bet you lost Ezra on purpose.”

 “I was too slow to stop him.
-The policeman was right; mom should have never left him with another kid.
-I’m smaller than him, unlike you.”
+The policeman was right; mom shouldn’t let us babysit him. “

 She twisted my arm behind my back and pulled up sharply.